-In this respect, the last World Radiocommunication Conferences (WRC-03 and WRC-07) secured several relevant frequency allocations, in particular related to the protection satellite passive sensing, under the Earth exploration-satellite service (EESS) (passive).
-Likewise, future WRCs, such as the next one in 2011, will look for extended frequency allocations for several science services that will result in improvements and/or safeguarding of the meteorological.

-Recent sharing issues concerning frequency bands used by meteorological systems resulted in a profusion of studies within the ITU and its Radiocommunication Sector (ITU-R) seeking to determine how spectrum can be made available for new radio applications.
-These studies have focused largely on spectrum requirements and questions of technical compatibility – whether, and under what conditions, emerging technologies could share spectrum with existing and future meteorological systems.
-In some instances, these studies have shown that co-channel sharing was not possible and that making additional spectrum available to emerging technologies would involve displacement of existing users, inevitably raising certain questions:

-– Are the projected spectrum requirements for the new technologies realistic?

-– Should current users be forced to vacate all or significant portions of a band?

-– Can current meteorological users afford to change to a new band?
-Here, one must remember that not all existing systems are operated by wealthy nations or by profit-making entities and that, in particular, frequency bands used by passive sensing are dictated by the laws of physics and cannot be retrieved in other parts of the spectrum.

-– If necessary, can financial assistance be provided by the potentially profitable new technologies?
-And how these potential profits compare to the economical and societal impacts of meteorology?

-– If displaced, how much time must reasonably be allowed to permit current band occupants to relocate?
+In this respect, the last World Radiocommunications Conferences (WRC) made a number of important decisions in relation to safeguarding meteorological and related environmental operations.
+This was in particular the case at WRC-15 that provided additional spectrum for the future development of space active remote sensing and high date rate telecommand links to communicate with Earth exploration satellites, as well as protection to passive observation bands potentially impacted by new allocations.
+Taking into account growing demand for spectrum use from commercial services, WRC-19 and WRC-23 will be very important for meteorological community in order to protect their spectrum and future worldwide development of modern observation systems.

-In an attempt to place these studies in perspective, Radiocommunication Working Party 7C “Remote Sensing” of Radiocommunication Study Group 7 and the WMO Steering Group on Radio Frequency Coordination (SG-RFC) have prepared the present Handbook that is intended to serve as a guide to: the professional users of radio-based meteorological systems data; to the people and governments served by these meteorological systems and to the radiocommunications community, including regulators and wireless telecommunications industry.
+In an attempt to placing these studies in perspective, Radiocommunication Working Party 7C (Remote Sensing Systems) of Radiocommunication Study Group 7 and the WMO Steering Group on Radio Frequency Coordination (SG-RFC) have prepared this revised Handbook that is intended to serve as a guide to: the professional users of radio-based meteorological systems data; to the people and governments served by these meteorological systems and to the radiocommunications community, including regulators and wireless telecommunications industry.

+This Handbook provides an overview of the use of radiocommunication systems to monitor the various manifestations of climate change and their impact as well as the application of ICTs and radiocommunication as a solution to contribute to a global reduction in energy consumption.

-This Handbook provides presentations of meteorological systems as well as an overview and discussion of each system’s technical and operational characteristics.
+This Handbook presents meteorological systems as well as an overview and discussion of each system’s technical and operational characteristics.
 The description of each meteorological system includes: the RF bands employed; the criteria by which harmful interference from competing users may be predicted; and the impact of weather data degradation or loss on public safety.
 To assist in understanding this complex area, discussions have been divided into the following types of system: